• Skip to main content

 5:30 p.m.: Meet and greet

-The evening starts with an information fair (and sweet treats) featuring representatives from multiple city agencies, community groups and organizations exhibiting their services and programs.
-In addition, those attending the meeting will have an opportunity to rub elbows with a number of local leaders including:
+The evening started with an information fair (and sweet treats) featuring representatives from multiple city agencies, community groups and organizations exhibiting their services and programs.
+In addition, those attending the meeting had the opportunity to rub elbows with a number of local leaders including:

 • Victor Gordo, Pasadena Mayor